microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/README.md

 ![image](https://github.com/microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/blob/master/image/Framework.png)

 Figure 2: Architecture of the proposed view adaptive neural networks: a view adaptive RNN with LSTM (VA-RNN), and a view adaptive CNN (VA-CNN).
 The classification scores from the two networks can be fused to provide the fused prediction, denoted as the VA-fusion scheme.
+Note that based on application requirements, we can use VA-RNN or VA-CNN only or combine them together.

-### Visualization of the Learned Views:
+### Visualization of the Learned Views

 ![image](https://github.com/microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/blob/master/image/visulization.png)